About the Symbolic Migration

 The annual migration of millions of monarch butterflies across North America is among the world’s most spectacular natural events.
 Facing declines in both the eastern and western populations of monarchs, countries across North America are cooperating to protect this fragile species.

-The Symbolic Migration project is a partnership project between Journey North, a program of the University of Wisconsin-Madison Arboretum, and Monarchs Across Georgia, a committee of The Environmental Education Alliance of Georgia, a 501(c)(3) organization.
+The Symbolic Migration project is a partnership project between Journey North, a program of the University of Wisconsin-Madison Arboretum, and Monarchs Across Georgia, a committee of The Environmental Education Alliance, a 501(c)(3) organization.
 Journey North manages the interactive Symbolic Migration Participant Maps and hosts all educational materials on the Journey North website.
 Monarchs Across Georgia administers the program and is responsible for all fundraising.